In the previous post on binary search, we wrote the following binary search implementation and justified its correctness:

 Another way to state the problem is: find the largest value of

-binary search: if it’s possible to give everyone
+Our problem has a monotonic structure: if it’s possible to give everyone

-So suppose we have a “virtual” array.
+You can imagine that we have a “virtual” array.
 Each entry

 0 | 1 | 2 | … | ??? | … | 29 | 30 | 31 |